Toowoombawest/ChurchWebsite/content/post/holy_week.md

 +++
-title = "Holy week services"
+title = "Holy Week Services"
-description = "Dates, times and locations for services" date = "2021-03-08" aliases = ["about-us", "about-hugo", "contact"] author = "Church" image = "img/holy.jpg"
+description = "Dates, times and locations for services" date = "2021-03-08" author = "Church" image = "img/holy.jpg"
 +++

-Dates, times and locations for holy week services

 Easter is around the corner, here are the dates, times and locations for Holy weeks services.
+We hope you can come along.

 # Palm Sunday: 28th March